top of page

 What exactly is golden syrup?

-What is the Healthiest Cane Sugar?
+5. What Is the Healthiest Cane Sugar?

 We covered the fact that cane sugars are an excellent source of calories—mostly from sucrose.
 However, they are not a significant source of any other nutrient.
 One exception is cane molasses, which is a good source of minerals, but we don't eat enough of it to get the health benefits.